 Unfortunately, fetuses, infants, and children are at a greater risk of developing lung cancer than adults when exposed to the same level of radon for the same amount of time.
 The size and shape of the lungs, as well as the higher respiratory rates of the younger population, makes them susceptible to radon poisoning and other radon-related respiratory problems.
 Moreover, fetuses are at higher risk of radon-induced cancer and abnormal development because of the sensitivity to radiation of their rapidly dividing cells.

 It is recommended that a routine radon testing is performed during the early stages of pregnancy to avoid unwanted exposure of the developing fetus to radiation.
 It is at the same time suggested not to leave your children playing in areas with a known high concentration of radon.
 Radon poisoning can easily happen to children as they take in more air during their active hours playing.
 It is advisable to promote proper air circulation in spaces where your children would usually spend time playing.

 At Atlantic Radon, we provide quality radon testing and radon mitigation services.
 Keep your family safe from Radon.
-You can schedule a radon testing in Annapolis, Columbia, Ellicott City, Crofton, and Gaithersburg with us.
+You can schedule a radon testing in Annapolis, Columbia, Crofton, Ellicott City, Gaithersburg, New Market, Severna Park, and Urbana, MD with us.